-Celebrate Canada and enjoy these six scenic and wild films that take us virtually to remote rivers and mountains.
+Celebrate Canada and enjoy these seven scenic and wild films that take us virtually to remote rivers and mountains.
 Through these adventures, we travel on foot and with the support of canoes, bikes, skis, snowboards, monoskis & aerial silks.
 These stories discover new-found adventures & share memorable journeys to iconic places.

 Friday, February 19 at noon PST